Going to Therapy: Where to Start and What to Expect

 5. Keep on going!
 Remember, therapy is FOR you, not against you.
 As mentioned, it might be uncomfortable, but donʼt give up on yourself!
 Remember the reasons why you started therapy in the first place, and continue to go over goals and progress with your therapist.
 Donʼt be afraid to tell your therapist how you feel, what you are needing, and whether you need to slow down or speed up.
 There is no magical time frame- therapy can take a few months, or even several years.
 Give yourself the time and space you need to heal.
 Over the course of therapy, you will begin to learn more about yourself and settle in a place of true healing.

-Innova Recovery Center has a wide range of therapist specializing in everything from working with kids, PTSD, marital issues, eating disorders, generalized anxiety and more!
-Each therapist brings a specialty niche creating a “one stop shop” for therapy for you and the whole family, if needed.
-Check out the “staff” page on our website to learn more about our therapist and find one that fits you and your needs.
-Then, take a deep breath, youʼre home.
+Innova Recovery Center has a wide range of therapists specializing in everything from working with kids, PTSD, marital issues, eating disorders, generalized anxiety, and more!
+Each therapist brings a specialty niche, creating a “one-stop shop” for therapy for you and the whole family, if needed.
+Check out our Team page to learn more about our therapists and find one that fits you and your needs.
+Then, take a deep breath … youʼre home.

 PTSD and Masks